Phant0Meow/femo-plugin/README.md

 - The script language is `.femo`: scope isolation, `par` parallelism, fork/join gateways, checkpoint resume, `@mind` runtime dispatch, per-actor `source` model selection — with compile-time validation, so mistakes are caught immediately (see `语法文档.md`).
 - Config lives in the profile's `cordis.patch.yml` and is all optional: `provider` / `model` / `apiUrl` (LLM routing for engine AI nodes), `hostAiBackend`, `python`, `femoRoot`, etc. Out of the box it just works.
 Prefer manual assembly?
 Drop the whole folder into the profile's `node_modules`, `pip install requests`, register `femo-plugin` in `cordis.patch.yml`, restart dsh web.
 Note: the plugin root to register is the `hostAdapter/dshAdapter` folder — it searches upward two levels automatically.

-Early days — plenty of bugs.
-Developers, come take a look.
-It's genuinely a lot of fun.

 > Operational details — folder layout, the full config table, `@func` / `file:` placement conventions, script error tolerance, zero-token dry-run debugging, pause & resume, and dsh version compatibility — are all documented in the Chinese half of this README.

 ---